khoatxp/gitlab-analyzer/README.md

 - Travel to [http://localhost:8080](http://localhost:8080) within your browser to view the back end.

 ##TESTING

 All test need to be placed into test folders for frontend test file format will follow file naming *.test.ts.
 Front end Test data can be found in the frontend/coverage good way to find missing coverage.
 Back End test data can be found in backend/target/surefire-reports.

-To run tests can use `./tests.sh` in root directory to run tests for back and front ends docker must be running to use back end tests i.e (http://localhost:8080) should be available.
+To run tests can use `tests.bat` in root directory to run tests for back and front ends docker must be running to use back end tests i.e (http://localhost:8080) should be available.

 To run just frontend tests ensure current directory is ./frontend then run the command `npm test`